top of page

 Part 1.
 Carbon offsetting cars

 Linking new services with the cars they substitute makes it possible to validate carbon reductions and create new revenue streams for developing transport.
 Instead of solutions such as Low Emission Zones or *Workplace Parking Levies, car commuters buy tokens which they link to the development of a specific Transport Group, one that will enable them to own fewer cars.
 Funds are held by a smart contract, on behalf of the Transport Group, until supply and demand for its new services has been established (Part 2).
 Data from car use before this transition and from the use of alternatives, after the transition, is used to validate the reduction in carbon emissions.
 Tokens can then be sold as carbon credits to the voluntary carbon market.
 Car commuters participate by either changing to sustainable alternatives or continuing to drive and buying tokens to offset their cars.
 Employers can collaborate to meet ESG commitments using data and communication links to identify, prompt and incentivise potentially compatible users in a targeted way.
-The overall effect is for major polluters to cover the costs of developing sustainable transport.

 * The Workplace Parking Levy in Nottingham costs employers £550 per place per year, in Sydney it is $2,950